2. Remain silent

 Do I have a right to a lawyer if I’m arrested?What to say

 The police can keep asking questions and trying to get a statement from you even after you say that you want to remain silent.
-If the police are questioning you and you don't want to answer, tell them.
+If the police are questioning you and you do not want to answer, tell them.
 Politely say, “I do not wish to give a statement or answer any questions.”
 Repeat this as often as necessary.
 By saying this, you're making it clear that you've chosen to use your right to remain silent.

 Your rights